julzaza/wildwitchherbs/_posts/2026-01-17-modern-hormone-advice-vs-folk-medicine.md

 Modern systems aim for balance.
 Folk systems prioritized **right action at the right time**.

-In traditional systems, even fertility support was temporary and conditional, not continuous — a pattern visible in documented **[Fertility Herbs for Women](/fertility-herbs-women-world-witchcraft/)** used only at specific moments rather than as permanent hormonal interventions.
+In traditional systems, even fertility support was temporary and conditional, not continuous. **[Fertility Herbs for Women](/fertility-herbs-women-world-witchcraft/)** were used only at specific moments rather than as permanent hormonal interventions.

 A herb used too early could harm; too late, it might be useless.
 Even diet and daily practices were adjusted to life stage, season, and circumstance.